 Neutral tones are highlighted by splashes of colour in leather armchairs and scatter cushions; contemporary art acts as focal points above beds.
 Ante-rooms are painted classic charcoal grey or taupe, against which bright objets d'art pop out.
 Most rooms look onto urban gardens at the back of the hotel; a few overlook the street - but you'll not get much noise, as all windows are double-glazed.
 Immaculate bathrooms have solid square sinks, retro monochromatic tiling and spot lighting.
 You get Damana toiletries and thick white towels; one Junior Suite has a bathtub as well as its shower.

-Be aware that there are no tea or coffee-making facilities, although there's an honesty bar on the 2nd floor with beers and soft drinks.
+Although there isn’t a permanently staffed bar or café, there is an honesty bar on the second floor with tea, coffee and soft drinks.
 We would have also liked an information pack as although reception are brilliantly helpful when there, they weren't around for some of our stay so we couldn't get any restaurant tips.

 The 2 apartments down the block (each sleeping 2-4) were occupied when we visited, but - judging from feedback and photos - they more than match the style and grace of the main building.
 High ceilings, chic yet unpretentious furniture, square sinks, whitewashed brick walls and strong colours abound.
 Besides the double bedroom, each has a terrace for sitting out with morning coffee, a fully equipped galley kitchen and 2 single sofabeds, making them ideal for families.